 In Year 10 Sport and Recreation, students will investigate the Physical Activity and Sedentary Behaviour guidelines and how being active can contribute to a healthy lifestyle.
-Students will explore the principles of training such as the FITT principle as well as training methods and how to incorporate these into a training program.
-Students will be able to explore basic first aid procedures and how to utilise these in an emergency.
+Students will explore the Principles of training such as the FITT principle as well as training methods and how to incorporate these into a training program.
+Students will be able to explore basic first aid procedures and how to utilise these in an emergency situation.
 Students get the opportunity to participate in various sport and recreational activities.

-Promoting Health and Physical Activity Body Systems • Promoting physical activity in the community.
-Investigating the functions of the Muscular Physical Activity and Sedentary Behaviour and Skeletal systems.
-Guidelines. • Identifying where each of these are found Explore Healthy vs Unhealthy lifestyles. on the body.
-Food groups and the Healthy Eating Pyramid Fitness First Aid • Using training principles such as FITT and overload to DRSABCD and how to work through each create a training program. step in an emergency. • Experiment with the five training methods and how • RICER. they target different fitness components.
-CPR/Compressions/breathing. , .
+Promoting Health and Physical Activity Body Systems Promoting physical activity in the community.Physical Activity and Sedentary Behaviour Investigating the functions of the Muscular and Skeletal systems.
+Guidelines.
+Identifying where each of these are found Explore Healthy vs Unhealthy lifestyles. on the body.
+Food groups and the Healthy Eating Pyramid Fitness First Aid Using the training principles such as FITT and overload to create a training program. • DRSABCD and how to work through each step in an emergency situation. • Experiment with the five training methods and how they target different fitness components.
+RICER.CPR/Compressions/breathing.